 What to Wear in Iceland in September

 You might be wondering, “What should I pack for Iceland in September?”
-More than most months, September is a time to pack lots of layers and warm clothes!
-Days can still be warm although nights are cold and winter weather can start to appear at any time.
+The key is layers, pack warm clothes you can mix and match.
+Days can still feel mild but nights are cold and winter weather can show up at any time.

 We’ve got you covered!
-Here’s a packing list for a trip to Iceland in September.
+Here’s a outdoor wear packing list for a trip to Iceland in September:

 you should always dress properly when travelling Iceland